acidburn974/swatt/README.md

 6. Create an account from the site
 7. In your database change your group in `the users` table, ID 4 for administrators
 8. Enjoy

-## Contact
-If you want to join the developpement team or just need informations here is my data.